-- It would remain illegal for patients to use cannabis at a number of locations, including schools, daycare centers, drug or alcohol treatment facilities, youth centers, correctional facilities, or in public places.
+- It remains illegal for patients to use cannabis at a number of locations, including schools, daycare centers, drug or alcohol treatment facilities, youth centers, correctional facilities, or in public places.

-- It would remain illegal to operate a vehicle under the influence of cannabis.
+- It remains illegal to operate a vehicle under the influence of cannabis.

-- It would remain illegal for any person who does not have a qualifying medical condition to use cannabis.
+- It remains illegal for any person who does not have a qualifying medical condition to use cannabis.

-- The act allows landlords to prohibit on-site cannabis smoking.
+- The amendment allows landlords to prohibit on-site cannabis smoking.

 Taxes and revenue: Patients, caregivers, and cannabis facilities will pay registration fees to the Health Department.
 Cannabis will also be subject to all existing sales taxes.
 All sales tax revenues will first go to covering the administrative costs of running the program after which the rest will be distributed to the General Revenue Fund.